schaefer-dev/schaefer-dev.github.io/projects.md

 Our team ended up winning the competition between all student-teams at the end of the semester.

+### Hands on Networking Project LLDPA Agent (Python)

+In this small project I implemented a LLDPA agent which is able to announce itself by sending LLDP messages to the network on the Link Layer.
+Additionally the agent parses all LLDP messages that are sent to one of the LLDP multicast addresses of the network.
+I also implemented a set of tests to verify the agents behaviour and robustness against e.g. invalid TLVs.
+Wireshark can be used to listen to network traffic and observe the correct behaviour of the agent.

+### Hands on Networking Project Multimedia Codec (Python)

+In this small project I implemented encoding and decoding functions suited to send multimedia files over a noisy channel in an efficient way.
+The goal of this codec is to be able to correct errors that are introduced by the communication channel in a sufficiently fast way which also does not require too much redudancy overhead.
+The channel introduced randomized bit flips, which could also occur in bursts.
+To solve this problem I essentially implemented a Hamming Code with interleaving to be able to handle the error correction for burst of errors better.
+My implementation was able to correct 100% of all errors (including bursts) on all provided grading-networks, with a redundancy of only 100% (passing criterion was 300%).

 ### Research Assistant Project

 Implementation of a Rust Library that communicates over a USB interface with a Arduino board which is mounted on a fairly large 4-wheeled robot.
 The implemented Rust library is running on a Intel NUC that is built on top of the robot chassis.
 Additionally the NUC is connected to a Lidar which is used to scan and reconstruct the room surrounding the robot, which allows for safe navigation and avoiding of obstacles.